ikantamorg/frontend/doc/layout.md

 ## Layout

-Layout used to handle the way of how to handle structure layout.
-Its doesn't contain any fixed `width` it's just organized by using `float`.
+Layout used to handle the block structure.
+There's no fixed `width` for this layout structure.
-You may need to check [Bootstrap grid system](http://getbootstrap.com/css/#grid-example-basic).
+You may need to check the [Bootstrap grid system](http://getbootstrap.com/css/#grid-example-basic).

 ### Single Layout
 ```html